BobGerman/Ignite24-Labs/LAB-446/instructions.md

 - **WebApplicationBuilder**: Initializes web application with controllers and HTTP client services.
 - **Configuration**: Retrieve configuration options from the apps configration and sets up Bot Framework authentication.
 - **Dependency injection**: Registers BotFrameworkAuthentication and TeamsAdapter services.
-Configures Azure Blob Storage for persisting bot state and sets up an Azure OpenAI model service.
+Configures Azure Blob Storage for persisting agent state and sets up an Azure OpenAI model service.
-- **Bot setup**: Registers the bot as a transient service.
-The bot logic is implemented using Teams AI library.
+- **Agent setup**: Registers the agent as a transient service.
+The agent logic is implemented using Teams AI library.

-Let's take a look at the bot setup.
+Let's take a look at the agent setup.

 ```csharp
 builder.Services.AddTransient<IBot>(sp =>